ROCm/instinct-docs/docs/data-science/hipDF.md

 <a href="https://rocm.docs.amd.com/projects/hipDF/en/latest/" class="card-header-link">
   <h2 class="card-header">Documentation</h2>
 </a>
-<p class="paragraph"> Installation instructions, how-to guides, and API reference material can all be found on the ROCm Documentation site.
+<p class="paragraph"> Installation instructions and API reference material for hipDF can be found on the ROCm Documentation site.
 </p>
 :::